AU-BCE-EE/course-modelling-2025/docs/script_module_batch.md

 ## IDE (integrated development environment) or script editor + console
 In this common approach programmers work on a script and run some or all as it is written or edited.
-IDEs, or "integrated development environments", are programs that facilitate this by providing text editing functionality and a way to send script code to a Python interpreter (also called a REPL, for read-evalulate-print loop), which evaluates the code and returns results.
+IDEs, or "integrated development environments", are software programs that facilitate this by providing text editing functionality and a way to send script code to a Python interpreter (also called a REPL, for read-evalulate-print loop), which evaluates the code and returns results.
 Examples of IDEs: Spyder, Visual Studio Code, PyCharm.
 1. Interactive
     * User typically has a script open and sends lines, blocks, or whole file to a console running Python interactively
     * IDEs streamline this with all kinds of shortcuts and features and varying levels of complexity
-    * Could be as simple as copying lines from Notepad and pasting in Command Prompt
+    * Could be done without an IDE, for example copying lines from a script open in Notepad and pasting them in Command Prompt running Python
 2. Batch
     * Run entire file in one step with keyboard shortcut or by clicking button
-    * Useful for testing the whole model or script, but during development, running only changed parts by line, block, or "cell" can be faster and more logical
+    * Useful for testing the whole model or script, but during development running only new or edited parts by line, block, or "cell" can be faster and is often more logical

 ## Console
 Examples: Command Prompt, PowerShell, Terminal, Bash